jhheider/www/.design/README.md

 In terms of deciding *what* to contribute, you can audit our website and digital presence to find visual weak points, you can design new pages that you think augment the brand and messaging, or you can find a [design-related issue](https://github.com/teaxyz/www/issues) to tackle.

 We want *everybody* to join our tea party and contribute to a better internet, so we're thrilled to be opening that up to designers.

+## How to contribute:

+Simply fork our repository (www), add your design files to the .design folder, and then submit a pull request with a description of your submisson.
+We'll critique and discuss your designs via GitHub.
+We look forward to seeing what you come up with!